pforny/MMAomics/README.md

 https://www.medrxiv.org/content/10.1101/2022.01.27.22269972) of the publication has been deposited on the medRxiv server.

-The code is structured according to the figures as presented in the paper.
+The repository is structured according to the figures as presented in the paper.

 ## Table of contents
 ### Figures